My Story - The Dark Ugly™

 Because there are active things that DO work:

-Talking about it honestly is better than silence.
+Talking about it honestly is better than silence - shared pain is lessened.

 I learned to reinvent myself and my Life – my journey has one massive dividing line – before the death of my mother, and after the death of my mother.
 It absolutely and utterly changed who I am and the path I am on.